GermainVivierArdisson/germainvivierardisson.github.io/_pages/teaching.md

 nav_order: 6
 ---

-2024: Oral examinator in mathematics at Lycée Saint-Louis (PSI), a french preparatory school.
+2024: Oral examinator in mathematics at Lycée Saint-Louis (PSI).
+Teaching assistant in optimization at ENPC.